 When mailing the form, be sure to the selected payment method chosen on the initial online form.
 The cost of a SP-167 criminal history record check is $15.00.

-For individuals that require a comprehensive criminal background check, Virginia also provides the means for a fingerprint based check.
+For individuals who require a comprehensive criminal background check, Virginia also provides the means for a fingerprint-based check.
 Simply attach a completed fingerprint card to the SP-167 form.

 Once the form has been mailed, individuals can expect to receive results up to 15 business days after the form was received by the Virginia State Police.